macfam/mdode-schema/README.md

 This document provides a detailed breakdown of the MDODE Disruption Feed schema, used for exchanging information about verified major disruptions such as work zones, crashes, and weather events.

+## JSON Schema

+The complete JSON schema for the MDODE Disruption Feed can be found [here](https://github.com/macfam/mdode-schema/blob/main/schema.json).

 ## MDODE Disruption Feed Schema

 This table outlines the main structure and properties of the MDODE Disruption Feed schema.